efrigo88/pgvector-lab/README.md

 ## Output Files

-- `data/output/delta_table/`: Spark Delta table with processed data
+- `data/output/table/`: Spark Iceberg table with processed data
 - `data/output/jsonl_file/`: JSONL file with processed data
 - `data/answers/answers.jsonl`: Query results with similarity scores

 ## Querying

 The project includes predefined queries in `src/queries.py`.
 Each query:

 1. Is converted to an embedding using the same model as documents
 2. Is compared against document embeddings using cosine similarity
 3. Returns the top 3 most similar document chunks